mikafabricius/lumped_mass_spring_cable_model/README.md

 The model has been tested so far with the following solvers, where the fastest solver is the fixed-step solver:
   - Variable-step solvers: ode15s, ode23s, ode23t, ode23tb.
   - Fixed-step solver: ode4 (using ts =< 0.0001)

+step 3: Set ship velocity, waves and current
+  - Ship velocity is set in the parameters.m file
+  - Current and waves are set in the simulink file

 ![image](https://user-images.githubusercontent.com/26135452/205927399-02e8ceb7-cd4f-4f6b-a572-f0e928faaf8e.png)